caseyagraff/schedaddle/README.md

+# Schedaddle

-# Basic Out-of-processes Python job scheduler
+A simple out-of-processes Python job scheduler.

 ## Running the scheduler